McCree Harris

-McCree Harris (July 10, 1934 – July 24, 2000) was an American educator and political activist leader.
+McCree L. Harris (July 10, 1934 – July 21, 2000) was an American educator and political activist leader.
 Harris worked at the all-Black Monroe Comprehensive High School, where she taught Latin, French, and Social Studies.
 She is best known for her participation with the Freedom Singers and for encouraging her students' involvement in the Civil Rights Movement through voter registration marches and by leading groups of students to downtown Albany, Georgia, after school hours to test desegregation rulings at local stores and movie theaters.

 Early life

-McCree Harris was an African American activist born in 1934 in Albany, Georgia.
+McCree L. Harris was an African American activist born in 1934 in Albany, Georgia.
 Her family life was sheltered, as she was raised by Reverend Isaiah A. Harris and Katie B. Harris, who both dedicated their time towards the racial equality and economic empowerment of African Americans.
 As the founder of Mt.
 Calvary Baptist Church, the reverend used the church as a means to support this empowerment with the goal of increasing voter registration among African Americans in the south.
 Rev. Harris, a minister, architect, church builder, and entrepreneur, passed in 1951, long before the Albany Movement began.
 He was an active leader in the Black Church movement throughout Georgia and deemed a prominent minister in Georgia.
 At this time, attaining voter registration was very difficult in the south primarily for African Americans.
 Whites used intimidation including poll taxes and literacy tests to African Americans that were necessary to pay or pass in order to attain voting privileges.
 These tests often included minor details about the US Constitution which many of the white test administrators could not answer themselves, resulting in African Americans not successfully passing the test or gaining voting privileges.
 The Reverend compensated by attempting to educate the voters in preparation for the exams to become registered.
 These tests and racial unfairness sprouted from the Jim Crow laws that enacted racial segregation in the south.

 Katie Harris began her education at Albany State College after the birth of her eight children.
 She devoted her life to the education of children as an elementary school teacher.
-McCree had seven siblings: John H, Rosetta (Bae), Juanita (Neat), Alphonso, Elijah (Peter Rabit), Rutha Mae and Emory Harris, each actively participating in the movement.
+McCree had seven siblings: John H, Rosetta (Bae), Juanita (Neat), Alphonso, Elijah (Peter Rabit), Bill, Rutha Mae and Emory Harris, each actively participating in the movement.